4 Things to Consider Before Choosing Your Hip Replacement Surgeon

 Have you been told recently by a hip replacement surgeon that you need your hip replaced?
 Well, according to the American Academy of Orthopaedic Surgeons and the Agency for Healthcare Research and Quality, “hip replacement surgery is one of the most successful operations in all of medicine” as proven by the 450,000+ total hip replacement procedures performed every year within the United States.

 Let’s learn more about this popular medical procedure.
-We’ll first start off by talking about what hip replacement surgery is and then discuss the 4 things you should consider before choosing a hip replacement surgeon for your procedure.
+We’ll first start off by talking about what hip replacement surgery is and then discuss the 4 things you should consider before choosing a hip replacement surgeon in Greenville, NC for your procedure.

 What is the hip replacement surgery procedure?

 Dr. Garrett is a board-certified physician in orthopedic surgery and specializes in the minimally-invasive direct anterior approach total hip replacement, allowing for faster recovery times and shorter hospital stays.
-He has over a decade worth of experience and is currently accepting new patients in Canton, GA & Milton, GA (Crabapple).
+He has over a decade worth of experience and is currently accepting new patients in Greenville, NC.

 If you’re contemplating replacing your hip, here are 4 things to think about before choosing your hip replacement surgeon.